webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Compute: CPU power and memory space.
   - Monitoring is important to ensure that all available compute resources are not actually consumed and that scaling is configured.
 - High Availability and Scaling in Oversubscription: _Network_
-  - Network over-allocation offers more network bandwidth for use than is actually available.
+  - Network over-allocation offers **more network bandwidth** for use **than** is actually **available**.
   - Can be avoided with Virtual Private Networks(VPN).
 - High Availability and Scaling in Oversubscription: _Storage_
   - Storage capacity may be oversold to consumers by CSPs.
-  - Storage capacity is usually easy to add, however, so the larger concern is IOPS and overall read/write speed for storage resources.
+  - Storage capacity is usually easy to add, however, so the larger concern is **IOPS and overall read/write speed** for storage resources.
 - High Availability and Scaling: _Regions and Zones_
   - Cloud providers offer services across multiple geographically **distributed** regions and zones.
 This provides **redundancy** and ensures that applications are **available** even if there is an outage in one region.
-  - Geographically distinct areas with multiple data centers.
+  - Each Region are geographically distinct areas with two or more zones(data centers).
-  - Zones: Fault-tolerant locations within a region.
+  - Each region supports a number of availability zones.
+  - Availability zones are datacenters with dedicated and redundant power and network connectivity.
-  - Fulfill legal requirements must be in some regions.
+  - Fulfill legal requirements if you must be in some region.
 - High Availability and Scaling: _Applications_
-  - High availability for applications requires replicating them across multiple servers and regions.
+  - High availability for applications requires **replicating** them **across multiple servers and regions**.
 This ensures that if one instance fails, another can seamlessly take over.
   - Scalability: Auto-scaling.
   - High Availability: Availability zones.
 - High Availability and Scaling: _Containers_